Animal Advocate: Sacramento woman finds passion for rescuing nature's creatures

 From there, word spread that Christian was the go-to person to help out animals in need.

-At the time, Christian said that the state didn’t require one to have a license to rehab animals, and she had assistance from her grandfather who had his own personal experiences with animals.
+At the time, Christian said that the state didn’t require a license to rehab animals, and she had assistance from her grandfather, who had his own experiences with animals.

-After graduating from McLean County High School, Christian went off to Western Kentucky University originally to pursue a degree to become a veterinarian, but shifted gears to nursing after finding out about the additional schooling required for the former.
+After graduating from McLean County High School, Christian went to Western Kentucky University to pursue a degree to become a veterinarian, but shifted gears to nursing after finding out about the additional schooling required to be a vet.

-While she did as much rehabbing as she could, her nursing took over when she started working three 12-hour shifts at Owensboro Health Regional Hospital, and was only able to focus on injured animals, while the baby animals were assisted by local rehabbers who Christian was familiar with.
+While she did as much rehabbing as she could, her nursing took over when she started working three 12-hour shifts at Owensboro Health Regional Hospital.
+She was only able to focus on injured animals, while the baby animals were assisted by local rehabbers who Christian was familiar with.

 “Me and the other rehabbers work really well together,” Christian said.

-Christian got her start in nursing in the intensive-care unit and open heart recovery and currently works as an RN in the operating room.
+Christian got her start in nursing in the intensive-care unit and open heart recovery.
+She currently works as an RN in the operating room.

-Her rehabbing career eventually was noticed by the television network Nat Geo Wild and became one the featured animal rehabbers on the second season of “Bandit Patrol” in 2017, after the show had success with a fellow rehabber in Henderson.
+Her rehabbing career eventually was noticed by the television network Nat Geo Wild, and she became one the featured animal rehabbers on the second season of “Bandit Patrol” in 2017, after the show had success with a fellow rehabber in Henderson.

 At first, Christian decided against the opportunity due to time constraints regarding her nursing career.